villares/rabiscopad/README.md

 ### How to run this?

-- You will need [to install Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html)— we might provide self-contained "builds" for Linux, MacOS & Windows one day (you cold volunteer to mantain them!);
+- You will need [to install Processing Python Mode](https://abav.lugaralgum.com/como-instalar-o-processing-modo-python/index-EN.html)— we might provide self-contained "builds" for Linux, MacOS & Windows one day (you could volunteer to mantain them!);
 - Clone this repository or just hit [download](https://github.com/villares/rabiscopad/archive/main.zip);
 - Use the Processing IDE to open the `rabiscopad.pyde` file, mind it must be kept on its folder named `rabiscopad` with its `.py` modules.

+### How to contribute?

+  [TODO: We need better instructions]
+  - Start by opening a conversation in an issue, after some talk, we probably love to have your PRs too!

+---

+## Some documentation

 ### Keyboard shortcuts: